Fiserv/universal-commerce/docs/faq/faq.md

 <details>
 <summary><b>How can we send customer's email address for Fraud scoring in Guest Checkout scenario?</b></summary>

-To pass through the customer’s email address for fraud scoring, you have to add the “purchaseInfo” field to your API call as demonstrated below. </br>
+To pass through the customer’s email address for fraud scoring, you have to add the “purchaseInfo” field to your API call as demonstrated below. <br>
 {
    "authorization":{
       "orderId":"Order8341003",